Crypto Overview in France

 Cryptocurrency Status

-France has established itself as one of Europe’s most progressive jurisdictions for cryptocurrency and blockchain regulation.
+France is one of Europe’s most structured jurisdictions for cryptocurrency and blockchain regulation.
 Under French law, cryptocurrencies are classified as “digital assets” (actifs numériques) rather than legal tender, securities, or traditional currency.
-The foundational legal framework was established through the PACTE Act (Action Plan for Business Growth and Transformation) enacted in 2019, which provided comprehensive definitions and regulatory structures for the cryptocurrency industry.
+The foundational legal framework came through the PACTE Act (Action Plan for Business Growth and Transformation) of 2019, which provided the first comprehensive definitions and regulatory structures for the crypto-asset industry in France.

-The French Monetary and Financial Code (Code Monétaire et Financier) distinguishes between different categories of crypto-assets, including tokens, asset-referenced tokens (ARTs), and electronic money tokens (EMTs).
-Bitcoin and other cryptocurrencies fall within the broader category of crypto-assets, which are defined as digital representations of value that can be transferred, stored, or exchanged electronically, even though they are not issued or guaranteed by a central bank or public authority.
+The French Monetary and Financial Code (Code Monétaire et Financier) distinguishes between utility tokens, asset-referenced tokens (ARTs), and electronic money tokens (EMTs).
+Bitcoin and most cryptocurrencies fall within the broader crypto-asset category: digital representations of value that can be transferred, stored, or exchanged electronically without being issued or guaranteed by a central bank.

 Tax Treatment

-France applies a distinctive tax framework to cryptocurrency transactions.
-For occasional individual investors, capital gains from cryptocurrency sales are subject to a flat tax (Prélèvement Forfaitaire Unique, or PFU) of 30%, which comprises 12.8% income tax and 17.2% social security contributions.
-This flat tax applies when cryptocurrencies are converted to fiat currency or used to purchase goods and services.
+France applies a well-defined tax framework to cryptocurrency transactions.
+For occasional individual investors, capital gains from crypto disposals are subject to a flat tax (Prélèvement Forfaitaire Unique, PFU) of 30%, comprising 12.8% income tax and 17.2% social charges.
+This applies when crypto is converted to fiat currency or used to purchase goods and services.

-A notable feature of French crypto taxation is that crypto-to-crypto exchanges are not considered taxable events.
-Investors can freely trade between different cryptocurrencies without triggering tax liability, with taxation only occurring upon conversion to fiat currency.
-Additionally, capital gains below €305 per year are exempt from taxation, providing a small threshold for minimal trading activity.
+A key feature of French crypto taxation is that crypto-to-crypto exchanges are not taxable events.
+Investors can move between cryptocurrencies without triggering a tax liability; taxation applies only when converting to fiat.
+Annual gains below €305 are exempt.

-Since 2024, taxpayers also have the option to elect progressive income tax rates (ranging from 0% to 45%) instead of the flat tax, though social security contributions of 17.2% still apply under this alternative regime.
-This choice may benefit lower-income investors whose marginal tax rate falls below 12.8%.
+Since 2024, taxpayers may opt for progressive income tax rates (0-45%) in place of the flat 12.8% income component, though 17.2% social charges still apply regardless.
+This option can benefit investors whose marginal rate falls below 12.8%.

-Professional traders and those engaged in cryptocurrency activities under professional conditions are subject to different treatment.
-Their income is taxed as non-commercial profits (Bénéfices Non-Commerciaux, BNC) at progressive income tax rates up to 45%, plus professional social security contributions.
-Mining activities are similarly treated as non-commercial profits, with rewards taxable at their fair market value when received.
+Professional traders and those conducting crypto activities under professional conditions are taxed as non-commercial profits (Bénéfices Non-Commerciaux, BNC) at progressive rates up to 45%, plus professional social charges.
+Mining rewards are similarly treated as BNC, taxable at fair market value on receipt.
+French residents must declare foreign platform accounts via Form 3916-bis and report capital gains through Forms 2042, 2042-C, and 2086.

 Regulatory Oversight

-The Autorité de Contrôle Prudentiel et de Résolution (ACPR), which is integrated within the Banque de France, oversees banking and prudential matters related to crypto activities.
-The ACPR is particularly responsible for supervising electronic money token (EMT) issuers and ensuring compliance with anti-money laundering and counter-terrorist financing (AML/CFT) requirements.
+The Autorité de Contrôle Prudentiel et de Résolution (ACPR), embedded within the Banque de France, handles prudential supervision.
+The ACPR is the competent authority for electronic money token (EMT) issuers and oversees AML/CFT compliance on the banking side.
+Together, AMF and ACPR are France’s co-competent authorities under MiCA.

 Business Environment